pablo-gf/pqbt-eval/README.md

 | P-256   | keygen         | 9,933,674  | 9,920,209  | 9,949,593  | 275.935       |
 | P-256   | sharedsecret   | 9,931,275  | 9,918,109  | 9,947,856  | 275.869       |

+## Notes
+To successfuly execute the code provided in this repository, it is required to first install [ChipWhisperer's python module](https://chipwhisperer.readthedocs.io/en/latest/index.html).
+This package is used to perform any sort of interaction with the target board, like flashing binaries or retrieving output data.